First National Bank (Namibia)

-The financial institution has its headquarters located in Windhoek's Independence Avenue.
-It is one of the eleven commercial banks licensed to operate in the country by the Bank of Namibia (the national banking regulator) and the first commercial bank created in the country before independence. and follows international standard in Banking and Finance.
+The bank is headquartered in Windhoek's Independence Avenue.
+It is one of the eleven commercial banks licensed to operate in the country by the Bank of Namibia (BoN), and the first commercial bank created in the country before independence.

 History

 FNB Namibia was founded as Deutsche Afrika Bank (DAB) in 1907, and in 1915 the National Bank of South Africa took over the assets of DAB which was in 1926 integrated with Barclays Bank.
 Barclays Bank changed the name of the South African operation to Barclays National Bank Limited in 1971, and later to First National Bank of Southern Africa.
-After the shareholding changed in December 1987, First National Bank of SWA/Namibia Limited was incorporated in February 1988.
-FNB Namibia listed on the Namibia Stock Exchange in 1997 and is currently largest locally listed company with market capitalisation of N$ 1,9 billion or 39% of the NSX total market cap.
+After the shareholding changed in December 1987, First National Bank of Namibia Limited was incorporated in February 1988.
+FNB Namibia was listed on the Namibia Stock Exchange in 1997 and is currently the largest locally listed company with market capitalisation of N$ 1,9 billion or 39% of the NSX total market cap.
 The merger between FNB Namibia and Swabou happened in 2003.